Multi-agent blind quantum computation without universal cluster states: Proof of correctness and blindness

-\begin{theorem}[Extraction universality] ZX-diagram generated from proposed protocol can always be extracted into practical quantum operations for real word devices. \end{theorem} \begin{proof} The original graph-like ZX diagram was converted by a quantum circuit.
-Therefore it must admit a focused Pauli flow~\cite{Duncan2019Graph-theoreticZX-calculus} and can be executed with measurement-based quantum computation~\cite{Gross2007Measurement-basedModel}.
-All the rewrite rules used in our protocol preserve the Pauli flow \footnote{This proof is provided by an unpublished work from Dr. Miriam Backens}; therefore the obfuscated diagram must also admit a Pauli flow.
+\begin{theorem}[Extraction universality] ZX-diagram generated from the proposed protocol can always be extracted into practical quantum operations for real-world devices. \end{theorem} \begin{proof} The original graph-like ZX diagram was converted by a quantum circuit.
+Therefore, it must admit a focused Pauli flow~\cite{Duncan2019Graph-theoreticZX-calculus} and can be executed with measurement-based quantum computation~\cite{Gross2007Measurement-basedModel}.
+All the rewrite rules used in our protocol preserve the Pauli flow; therefore the obfuscated diagram must also admit a Pauli flow.
 Hadamard wires can be implemented into a CZ gate to extract the ZX-diagram into quantum operations.
 The regular wire only comes from splitting the spiders.
-So each spider can have at most one regular wire.
-Such diagram can be extracted with method form example~\ref{fig:wire_extraction}.
+So, each spider can have at most one regular wire.
+Such diagrams can be extracted with method form example~\ref{fig:wire_extraction}.
 These rules included all possible diagrams that can be generated from our protocol. \end{proof}

-\begin{theorem}[Universality and correctness] The modified ZX-diagram $\Tilde{\mathcal{G}}$ is universal for quantum computation, can always be implemented on a quantum device, and yields the same distribution as $\mathcal{G}$. \end{theorem} \begin{proof} Any arbitrary ZX-diagram $\mathcal{G}$ \JohnW{with flow} can be converted to $\Tilde{\mathcal{G}}$ following the protocol and $\mathcal{G}$ is universal for quantum computation.
+\begin{theorem}[Universality and correctness] The modified ZX-diagram $\Tilde{\mathcal{G}}$ is universal for quantum computation, can always be implemented on a quantum device, and yields the same distribution as $\mathcal{G}$. \end{theorem} \begin{proof} Any arbitrary ZX-diagram $\mathcal{G}$ with flow can be converted to $\Tilde{\mathcal{G}}$ following the protocol and $\mathcal{G}$ is universal for quantum computation.
 Therefore $\Tilde{\mathcal{G}}$ is universal and yields the same result as $\mathcal{G}$.
-Then from theorem \ref{theorem:extraction_universality}, any $\mathcal{\Tilde{G}}$ generated from $\mathcal{G}$ with our protocol preserves its flow. and can be extracted into quantum operations can be executed on a quantum device. \end{proof}
+Then from theorem \ref{theorem:extraction_universality}, any $\mathcal{\Tilde{G}}$ generated from $\mathcal{G}$ with our protocol preserves its flow and can be extracted into quantum operations can be executed on a quantum device. \end{proof}